yosiyoshi/-Dox-Burmese-ICT-Situation-No-codes-/1-High-Edu-in-Myammar.md

 According to his personal experience, there are just 3 universities of ICT-related field in Myanmar:

-UCSY：University Computer Studies Yangon
+UCSY：University of Computer Studies Yangon

-UCSM：University Computer Studies Mandare
+UCSM：University of Computer Studies Mandare

 UIT     ： University of Information Technology (Yangon)